pdfcpu/pdfcpu/content/core/sign.md

 Its purpose is to authenticate the visible content of the page, ensuring that it has not been altered.

 ### Document Timestamp Signature (DTS)
-A signature based on an [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) `TimeStampToken` issued by a trusted timestamp authority (TSA).
+A signature based on an [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) `TimeStampToken`.
-A DTS proves the existence of the document at a specific point in time, without binding it to a particular signer.
+A DTS is evidence that a document existed at a specific point in time, without binding it to a particular signer.
-Usually associated with PDFs enabled for long term validation.
+Usually associated with PDFs prepared for long term validation.

 ### Usage Rights Signature
 A special signature used to enable extended features (such as form filling, commenting, and saving) in PDF viewers like Adobe Reader.